 We don’t eat tofu.
 It’s not that it’s not healthy, because it is, it’s just that we haven’t found a way to cook it that we like and we do well without it so we don’t eat it.

 Myth: Being on a plant-based diet means I’m healthy

 Lately, we’ve been noticing a lot of products with the labels “Plant-Based” and “Vegan” and although some of them are healthy, a lot of them aren’t.

-Most of the plant-based food products are processed, just like conventional foods are, so you need to read labels or just refuse them altogether.
-It’s healthier without them, although sometimes they are convenient and they do help when you’re new at a plant-based diet.
-Just a tip the meatless burgers from Gardein are pretty good but again balance.
+Most plant-based food products are processed, just like conventional foods are, so you need to read labels or just refuse them altogether.
+It’s healthier without them, although sometimes they are convenient and they do help when you’re new to a plant-based diet.
+Just a tip the meatless burgers from Gardein are pretty good but again balance is key.

 Myth: All plant-based diets are the same

 There are Vegans, Vegetarians, Whole-foods plant-based and Plant-based.